TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 ## Copied Code / Code assistance

-Code Institutes walkthough: I think therefore I Blog paid a big part in the stucture of my App as well as certain parts that are directly used and refered to in the code via commnets.
+Code Institutes walkthrough: I think therefore I Blog paid a big part in the structure of my App as well as certain parts that are directly used and referred to in the code via comments.
 In particular the Pagination , Comments & Likes of the App.

  ### Note

 Recipes shown on this App have all been obtain from BBC Greek Cuisines https://www.bbc.co.uk/food/cuisines/greek .
-All Recipes and information in this App are for Education perpouse only.
+All Recipes and information in this App are for Education purpose only.

 [Back to top ⇧](#contents)